Costing is an optional set of features which enables you to one or more of the following:

 B. Roll Call - Can display Job for each employee currently clocked IN.

-C. Raw Punches - Can display Job and Cost Center for each punch.
+C. Raw Punches - Can display Job for each punch.

 D. Totals - This report gives you the most options for calculating Costing numbers.
 You can group totals in any number of ways as follows: